sinanyildirim/Bayesian_DP_dist_LR/readme.md

   - Input - matrix
   - Output - closest positive semi-definite matrix of the input matrix

--  `MMD': This function estimates the squared Maximum mean discrepancy value between two distributions when samples from those distributions are provided as inputs
+-  `MMD`: This function estimates the squared Maximum mean discrepancy value between two distributions when samples from those distributions are provided as inputs.
 	- Input - $x$, $y$ (samples from the two distributions between which MMD is to be estimated), $h$ (bandwidth parameter) $D1$, $D2$, $D3$ (the three terms (if their values are known) whose sum gives the answer - all of them are optional).
 	- Output - squared MMD estimate.